pulse-framework/pulse/README.md

 this.$channels.delete(1234);
 (comming soon)

-// removes any data from a collection that is not currently refrenced in an index
+// removes any data from a collection that is not currently refrenced in a group
 // it also clears the history, so undo will not work after you run clean. this.$channels.clean();
 (comming soon)